lemak91/311_wk4_day1_crud/README.md

 ## SQL Statements

-1. INSERT two users:
+1. INSERT two users: done

-2. UPDATE all Ohio addresses to "REDACTED":
+2. UPDATE all Ohio addresses to "REDACTED": done

-3. All three DELETES
+3. All three DELETES: done

 * DELETE from usersContact